-MILWAUKEE, Wisc. – An Orlando performer currently starring in a touring company of Jesus Christ Superstar was arrested by the FBI for his involvement in the Capitol Hill attack.
+MILWAUKEE, Wisc. – An Orlando performer currently starring in a touring company of Jesus Christ Superstar has now been indicted by a federal grand jury for his involvement in the Capitol Hill attack.

 According to court documents, investigators believe Beeks was a paid member of the group The Oath Keepers, and he joined other Florida members of the group on Jan.
 6 in Washington, D.C.